Where did you get the idea for The Red Flag novel?

 It went through quite a bit.
 I would do some revisions along the way, rewriting entire chapters and scrapping whole scenes or adding new ones.
 No one has seen the first unfinished manuscript, not even my friends who helped me edit and revise.
 The manuscript that I finished writing which, edited, would become the published book, had major changes from the manuscript that I started.
 It had more focus and a clear direction as far as story goes.
 When the finished manuscript went through revision, it was mostly for plot holes, reader comprehension, success of scenes, grammar, etc. Pictured is a page from inside an early draft, all marked up and ready to be revised.
 You can click on the picture to enlarge it.

-Who made the cover of this historical fiction book?
+Who made the cover of The Red Flag novel?

 I did, with a little help.
 I had a general idea of what I wanted it to look like.
 After scrolling through a bunch of stock images, I found the perfect one.
 I changed the colors using an editor and did a lot of experimentation.
 I did tons of research on typography, cover design, and graphic design and picked out two typefaces.
 After several hours, I had 6 versions of a cover and put them to my friends and family.
 After narrowing them down to one, I gave it major edits and went through a lot of trial and error.
 For the back cover, I used an editor to remove the ship from the same image as used on the front.
 It was a fun project but also a bit tedious and very time-consuming.
 Shoutout to the Pixabay user Noupload who created and uploaded the original image.